-- 3. Answer the questions. - 1.
-Why is logistics changing faster now?
+1. Why is logistics changing faster now?
 2. Where can the most obvious change be seen?
 3. What must a company do if it intends to buy something?
 4. How was all this information concerning the purchase of goods processed in the past?
 5. What technological changes have taken place recently?
 6. What developments marked the beginning of 1990ies?
 7. What changes were observed in about 2000 UK companies by 1997?
 8. What technologies were developed to keep up EDI?

+Ex.
 4. Find English equivalents.

-- 4. Expand on the following statements from the text. - 1.
-Logistics continuously meets new challenges.
+1. Logistics continuously meets new challenges.
 2. In the past a company had to generate mountains of paperwork.
 3. The arrival of electronic data interchange marked a new stage in improving communications.
 4. After 1997 electronic trading became more sophisticated and widespread.
-5. Two related technologies were developed to import EDI. - 5.
-Work in pairs.
+5. Two related technologies were developed to support EDI.

+Ex.
+5. Work in pairs.
 Describe measures that are taken to improve communications.